 Under the risk-based capital and leverage-based guidelines of the Federal Reserve, JPMorgan Chase is required to maintain minimum ratios for CET1 capital, Tier 1 capital, Total capital, Tier 1 leverage and the SLR.
 Failure to meet these minimum requirements could cause the Federal Reserve to take action.
-IDI subsidiaries are also subject to these capital requirements established by their respective primary regulators.
-The following table presents the risk-based regulatory capital ratio requirements and well-capitalized ratios to which the Firm and its IDI subsidiaries were subject as of December 31, 2022 and 2021.
+JPMorgan Chase Bank, N.A. is also subject to these capital requirements established by its primary regulators.

+The following table presents the risk-based regulatory capital ratio requirements and well-capitalized ratios to which the Firm and JPMorgan Chase Bank, N.A. were subject as of December 31, 2023 and 2022.